 Here's a high-level overview of what a solution could look like (everyone's requirements are different, so adapt this to your own neeeds):

 register the user's request for work somewhere by storing the details of the request somewhere, eg on the filesystem, or in a table in your database

 respond immediately to the user and let them know the request is now in state "pending"

 set up an Always-on task (if you have a paid account).
 You can use a Scheduled task instead, if you don't have a paid account, but your queue will only be processed when the scheduled task is scheduled.
 The job of the task is to monitor your task queue (eg the database), and pick jobs off one by one.
 Include some code to update the job status (eg, pending, under way, complete...)

 give the user a way of checking on the progress of the job, either by asking them to refresh the page, or perhaps setting up an Ajax polling system.

-See our help page on long-running tasks for information on how to set up an "always-on" task to do your async work.
+See our help page on always-on tasks for information on how to set one up to do your async work.

 Don't jump to using async too quickly¶